mooperd/ansible-catn-freeipa/README.md

 CURRENT PROBLEM:
 ------------
--To skip a ca.cert problem I copied the cert to the client.
+-To skip a ca.cert problem I copied the cert to the client (based on this solution: https://fedorahosted.org/freeipa/ticket/3457 ).
 This problem will be fixed or the copy will be performed in the playbook.
 -It seems the problem is the DNS.
 But also could be another problem regarding to the previous problem.
 -I leave the client log to show what happens.